AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/index.md

 ### Common APIs
 The [common APIs](./common/) are objects and functions injected by the script runtime to allow you the ability to access common utility functions in your JavaScript.

-### Editor
+### Editor APIs
 The [editor APIs](./editor/) provide access to the user's document to access the structure and properties, and to make changes to it via high-level authoring APIs.

 ## Script Runtime JavaScript Engine
-The Script Runtime is based on [QuickJS](https://bellard.org/quickjs/) and implements a subset of the [ES2020 specification](https://tc39.es/ecma262/).
+The script runtime is based on [QuickJS](https://bellard.org/quickjs/) and implements a subset of the [ES2020 specification](https://tc39.es/ecma262/).

 Some key concepts to note about the script runtime include:

-- Limited access to browser APIs.
+- Provides limited access to browser APIs (see the [Common APIs](./common/) reference).
 Note however, you can use the communication APIs to execute browser APIs (ie: `fetch`) in the iframe runtime environment.
-- A slower execution environment.
+- Runs in a slower execution environment.
-- No debugging capabilities (other than via the [injected `console` functions](../common/index.md#injected-objects).
+- Provides no debugging capabilities other than those provided by the [injected `console` functions](../common/index.md#injected-objects).
-- The JavaScript code runs in the same context/thread as the host's application business logic, (e.g. the authoring worker thread in Adobe Express), and can thus interact with it via the set of injected APIs.
+- Runs in the same context/thread as the host's application business logic, (e.g. the authoring worker thread in Adobe Express), thus providing access to interact with it via the injected APIs.

 ## Getting Started with the APIs
 The methods defined in the [communication API reference](./communication/) are used to expose and use the API proxies between the iframe and script environments of your add-on.
 Start [there](./communication/) to learn more about how to expose APIs and use them from either runtime environment.

-### Script Entry point
+### Script entry point
 To use the script runtime in your add-on, start by defining a new `script` entry point in your `manifest.json` file with the value set to the name of the file containing the JavaScript code you're using with the script runtime functions:

 ```json